-Median gross household incomes follow a similar pattern to mean gross household incomes, although the values do differ, due to a small number of very high incomes which, as previously, have skewed the mean figure upwards.
-Households comprising one adult (65 and over) recorded the lowest median income in 2014 at £25,706, whilst households comprising two adults (16-64) recorded the highest equivalised median income at £65,619.
+Median gross household incomes follow a broadly similar pattern to mean gross household incomes, although the values do differ, due to a small number of very high incomes which, as previously, have skewed the mean figure upwards.

+As in previous years, households comprising one adult (65 and over) recorded the lowest median equivalised income in 2017 at £25,756, whilst households comprising two adults (16-64) recorded the highest equivalised median income at £68,805 in 2017.